QubesOS/qubes-doc/installing/installation-guide.md

 **Note:** We don't recommend installing Qubes in a virtual machine!
 It will likely not work.
 Please don't send emails asking about it.
-You can, however, install it on an external USB hard drive and run from it, at least for testing.
-(Bear in mind, however, that such disks are typically *orders* of magnitude slower than even the slowest internal hard drives).
-We also have a [live USB] option (currently in alpha).
+You can, however, install it on an external USB hard drive (at least 32 GB) and run from it, at least for testing.
+Bear in mind, however, that such disks are typically *orders* of magnitude slower than even the slowest internal hard drives.

 Downloading the ISO